DelhinRharl/Capstone-Project-Affaxed/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to flaticons,icons8 and fontawesome for the icons
-- Inspiration
+- Cindy Shin - Provided the template for the Project
-- etc
+- wallpaperaccess and pinterest for the various images

 ## 📝 License